 FAQ

-Now, Lets answer some questions
+Now, Let’s answer some questions

 What can tourists buy on the Visit Oman platform?

 Tourists and travel operators can purchase accommodation, air tickets, tours, activities, and more through the Visit Oman booking portal.
-Travel agencies can buy set packages and create their own package to match customer needs.
+Travel agencies can buy set packages and create their package to match customer needs.

 Oman offers a wide range of accommodations, including hotels, resorts, serviced apartments, and glamping options.